lerni/klaro-cookie-consent/README.md

 ```

 # Todo
-- multilingual defaults from klaro, add translations if configured
+- multilingual defaults from klaro, add translations if configured<br/>ATM cache-block in `KlaroConfigController.ss` causes malfunctioning with fluent
 - add template-parser to add data-attributes and ditch suggested modules from composer
 - add defaults for google fonts, YouTube, gMaps etc.